 - inter-hospital transfers when, as an admitted patient, you’re transferred from one public hospital to another public hospital

 - any ambulance costs that are fully covered by a third party arrangement, such as an ambulance subscription or federal/state/territory ambulance transportation scheme, WorkCover or the Transport Accident Commission

 For more information call us on 134 190.

 If I cancel my membership, will I get a refund?

 If you need to cancel your membership you may apply to claim a refund of premiums paid in advance and we may apply an administration fee.

 Are pre-paid premiums protected from rate increases?

 Where premiums have been paid in advance of the rate increase, the new rates will apply from your next payment.
 However, if you change the level of your cover or membership category, the new rates will apply from the date of the change.

 If you're an Australian resident for taxation purposes you may be required to pay the Medicare Levy and the Medicare Levy Surcharge (MLS).

-None of the Visitors Health Insurance covers or Working Visa Health Insurance covers will exempt you from the Medicare Levy Surcharge.
+Neither Visitors Health Insurance or our Working Visa Health Insurance covers will exempt you from the Medicare Levy Surcharge.